AdamFP/AdColony-iOS-SDK/README.md

   * AdColonyBasic
   * AdColonyV4VC

 Getting Started with AdColony:
 ----------------------------------
-First time and returning users should review the [AdColony Github Wiki](https://github.com/AdColony/AdColony-iOS-SDK/wiki), as the AdColony API has been changed.
+First time and returning users should review the [AdColony iOS SDK Github Wiki](https://github.com/AdColony/AdColony-iOS-SDK/wiki), as the AdColony API has been changed.

 2.2 Change Log:
 ----------------------------------
-* AdColony 2.2 has been fully tested against the most recent iOS 7 betas
+* AdColony 2.2 has been fully tested against the most recent iOS 7 betas and gold master seed
 * AdColony is now packaged as a framework and its API is not backwards compatible with AdColony 2.0 integrations
 * AdColony relies on additional frameworks and libraries; please see the Wiki for details
 * The AdColony class has had methods removed and renamed for consistency